This time it’s all about television

 This was ultimately broken by services like YouTube and, to a much greater extent, Netflix.
-These services were originally mostly consumed on the desktop, but after gaining sufficient momentum, the kickstarted Connected TV.
+These services were originally mostly consumed on the desktop, but after gaining sufficient momentum, they kickstarted Connected TV.
 And thus, the loop began.

 A new way to users

-Connected Tv and Over-the-top services make for one of the more exciting, if slow and predictable, changes in the way that advertisers can reach users.
+Connected TV and Over-the-top services make for one of the more exciting, if slow and predictable, changes in the way that advertisers can reach users.

 Since YouTube launched and exploded in popularity in the late 2000s, it became immediately apparent that streaming video was the future.
 It was simply a matter of time.

 Over-the-top media provides a new, targeted avenue of advertising.